BenJacques/simkit.kinect/Instructions.md

 # Other Notes
 It is best to disable the auto lock within Ubuntu.
-This can be done by going to System Settings -> Brightness and Lock
+This can be done by going to System Settings -> Brightness and Lock The screen should also be set to not turn off when idle.